KarthiDreamr/KarthiDreamr/README.md

 - ⚡ Fun fact: <br>
    _Did you know that the first computer "bug" was actually a real bug?
 In 1947, a moth got trapped in a relay of a Mark II computer at Harvard University.
 Hence, the term "debugging" was born! 🐞_
 - 😎 More about me: <br>
   _I'm a fan of sci-fi movies 🎥, animated YouTube videos 🎞️, Harry Potter ⚡ and science 🔬.
-I'm an optimistic nihilist , supporter of humanity and justice.
-Walker ID 85449 .I want to make the world more sustainable technology 🌎._
+Walker ID 85449 :guitar: .
+I'm an optimistic nihilist, supporter of humanity and justice.
+I want to make the world more sustainable technology 🌎._

 ![](https://komarev.com/ghpvc/?username=KarthiDreamr&color=blueviolet)